 If your competency is to build project management skills to expert level, these might be your corresponding tasks:

 Sign up for PMI masters courses.
-Task is complete when courses are passed.
-Complete certification by mid-Q2 2023.
+The task is complete when courses are passed.
+Complete certification within a 6-week deadline.

-Network with others from the PMI masters course.
-Task is complete when you've gained 4-5 connections and received 1-2 recommendations on LinkedIn.
-Complete this task by the end of Q2 2023.
+Next, network with others from the PMI masters course.
+The task is complete when you've gained 4-5 connections and received 1-2 recommendations on LinkedIn.
+Complete this task within a 6-week deadline.

 Cella has a variety of professional development, networking and roundtable events for professionals within the creative, marketing and digital space.
 Check out our upcoming events by visiting us online.